Xunnamius/black-flag/packages/extensions/README.md

 > ⪢ API reference: [`check`][39]

-`check` is the declarative option-specific version of vanilla yargs's [`yargs::check()`][40].
+`check` is the declarative option-specific version of vanilla Yargs's [`yargs::check()`][40].

 This function receives the `currentArgumentValue`, which you are free to type as